scatterthought/endgame-trackball-config/README.md

 | *Encoder*: Switch to Scroll layer | *Encoder*: Switch to Scroll layer |

 ## Snipe
 The Snipe layer reduces pointer speed 1/3rd of normal, which is helpful to counter stiction/precision issues from static bearings.
-This layer also adds Chromium browser commands for quick tab management.
+This layer also provides ZMK Studio Unlock, power off, and Chromium browser-tab commands.
 *  To close a tab, press both top-middle buttons together.
 *  To reopen a closed tab, press one of the top-middle buttons and a top-corner button.
 *  To refresh a tab, press one of the top-middle buttons and a bottom-corner button.